 All Seasons Colmar Centre is in an 18th century malt house in the old town.
 Close to the TGV, parking, and highly rated by visitors.

 Novotel Colmar is a 5 minute drive from the town center, easy parking and beautiful views of the Vosges Mountains and easy access to the wine route.

 Ibis Colmar Centre is close to everything.
-Ibis hotels are one of my favorite budget hotels in France with good value and comfortable.
+Ibis hotels are popular budget hotels in France with good value and comfort.